awsdocs/amazon-comprehend-developer-guide/doc_source/cer-metrics.md

     Global Recall))
 ```

 ## Improving Custom Entity Recognizer Performance<a name="cer-performance"></a>

 These metrics provide an insight into how accurately the trained model will perform when you use it to identify entities\.
 Here are a few options you can use to improve your metrics if they are lower than your expectations:

-1. Depending on whether you use [Annotations](cer-annotation.md) or [Entity Lists](cer-entity-list.md), make sure to follow the guidelines in the respective documentation to improve data quality\.
+1. Depending on whether you use [Annotations ](cer-annotation.md) or [Entity Lists \(Plain Text Only\)](cer-entity-list.md), make sure to follow the guidelines in the respective documentation to improve data quality\.
 If you observe better metrics after improving your data and re\-training the model, you can keep iterating and improving data quality to achieve better model performance\.

 1. If you are using an Entity List, consider using Annotations instead\.
-The increased context of the annotations can often improve your metrics\.
+Manual annotations can often improve your results\.

 1. If you are sure there is not a data quality issue, and yet the metrics remain unreasonably low, please submit a support request\.